ManzaDMims/delicious-Food-Project/README.md

 # delicious-Food-Project
-It is a website of listing food on the menu
+A visually appetizing front-end website for a fictional restaurant or food blog.
+Features image carousels, menu layout, and responsive sections to showcase dishes and pricing.